MidasTouch-MT/MidasTouch-MT.github.io/index.md

 GitDoc does not use any analytics, and pledges to protect your privacy.
 The default remote Google fonts were removed and now rely on the system/browser rendering.
 Our website without JavaScript as the search bar requires this object.
 However, the search bar functions locally, and the code is open-sourced on [GitHub](https://github.com/midastouch-mt/midastouch-mt.github.io).

 ## Credits
+* GitDoc is published under the MIT License in `License.txt`, the `README.MD` is published under a different copyright, but still under the MIT License
 * GitDoc uses the [CloudCannon/edition-jekyll-template](https://github.com/CloudCannon/edition-jekyll-template) which is distributed under the MIT License in  `LICENSE.txt`
 * GitDoc also uses the [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) which is distributed under the MIT License in `LICENSE.txt`